saasfly/saasfly/README.md

 Try it out for yourself!

-Demo Server1 (Location: Washington - USA): <https://show.saasfly.io>
+Demo Server (Location: Washington - USA): <https://show.saasfly.io>

-Demo Server2 (Location: Japan - Tokyo): <https://demo.saasfly.io>

 See more documentation at <https://document.saasfly.io>